MENU

 Estimated Direct Costs

-Direct Costs are the things that will appear on your bill from Florida Tech each semester.
+Direct Costs are the charges that will appear on your bill each semester.
 Direct costs include:

-TuitionFlorida Tech has flat rate tuition, which means that students are charged a flat rate based on their major, so long as they are enrolled in 12-19 credit hours.
-Students who enroll in more than 19 hours will be charged the per-credit hour rate for each additional credit hour.
+TuitionFlorida Tech has flat rate tuition, which means a flat rate is charged based on your major if you take 12-19 credit hours per semester.
+Students in more than 19 hours will pay an additional per-credit charge for each credit over 19 hours.

-Meals: (also known as board): The charges listed on the offer letters are for the unlimited meal plan (A1 or A2).
-Students are only charged for this meal plan if they are staying on campus OR if they elect to sign up for this meal plan.
-Students staying off campus are not required to have a meal plan, but can choose to enroll in one if they wish.
+Meals: The charges listed on the offer letters are for the unlimited meal plan (A1 or A2).
+Students are only charged for this meal plan if they are staying on campus or if they elect to sign up for this meal plan.
+Students living off campus are not required to have a meal plan, but can choose to enroll in one.

 Federal Pell Grant $3,697 $3,698 $7,395